mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 Because teams exist inside an organization, the organization administrator can manage all teams.
 When the `editors_can_admin` setting is enabled, editors can create teams and manage teams that they create.
 For more information about the `editors_can_admin` setting, refer to [Grant editors administrator permissions]({{< relref "./manage-server-users/grant-editor-admin-permissions.md" >}}).

-## Grafana Enterprise user permissions features
+## Mosaicoo Enterprise user permissions features

-While Grafana OSS includes a robust set of permissions and settings that you can use to manage user access to server and organization resources, you might find that you require additional capabilities.
+While Mosaicoo OSS includes a robust set of permissions and settings that you can use to manage user access to server and organization resources, you might find that you require additional capabilities.

 Grafana Enterprise provides the following permissions-related features: